 PPGs have the side effect that, if all VMs are shut down, a following restart of VMs does NOT guarantee that they would start in the same location as before.
 To prevent this situation from happening, it is strongly recommended to use an availability set that has all VMs and the PPG associated to it, and use the HANA pinning workflow.
 The workflow not only ensures that the VMs are not moving if restarted, it also ensures that locations are selected where enough compute and Azure NetApp Files resources are available.

 When using a PPG without a pinned availability set, a PPG would lose its anchor if all virtual machines in that PPG are stopped.
 When the virtual machines are restarted, they might be started in a different location, which can result in a latency increase because the volumes created with the application volume group won't be moved.

 This situation leads to two possible scenarios:

 Using an availability set in combination with a PPG where the availability set is manually pinned.

-With the pinning, it is always assured that the placement of the virtual machine will not be changed even if all machines in the availability set are stopped.
+With the pinning, it is always assured that the placement of the virtual machine won't be changed even if all machines in the availability set are stopped.

 Using a PPG or an availability set in combination with a PPG without any pinning.

-SAP HANA capable virtual machine series (that is, M-Series) are mostly placed close to Azure NetApp Files so that the application volume group with the help of a PPG can create the required volumes with lowest possible latency.
-This relationship between volumes and HANA hosts will not change if at least one virtual machine is up and running.
+SAP HANA capable virtual machine series (that is, M-Series) are mostly placed close to Azure NetApp Files resources so that the application volume group can create the required volumes with lowest possible latency with the help of a PPG.
+This relationship between volumes and HANA hosts won't change if at least one virtual machine is up and running all the time.